Sanctuary Staff

 Elliott.Lam@noaa.gov | 912.598.2439

 Elliott Lam arrived at Gray's Reef National Marine Sanctuary in 2018.
 In his role on the management team, Elliott's main responsibilities include coordinating support with our primary partner, the University of Georgia's Skidaway Institute of Oceanography, program planning and implementation, and partnerships with stakeholders.
 His interest in marine resources management grew out of experiences as a youth fishing along the marshes of the South Atlantic and Gulf of Mexico and diving in the Florida Keys.
-Elliott honed his skills while working at Rare, an international NGO, in their Philippines office.
-There, he worked with local governments and marginal anglers to establish scientifically sound, ecosystem-based fisheries and habitat management.
-Elliott holds a M.S. in Environmental and Natural Resource Management from the University of the Philippines and a B.S. in Government from Berry College.
+Lam honed his skills while working at Rare, an international NGO, in their Philippines office, where he worked with local governments and marginal anglers to establish scientifically sound, ecosystem-based fisheries and habitat management.
+Lam holds a master’s degree in environmental and natural resource management from the University of the Philippines and a bachelor’s degree in government from Berry College.

 Duties: grant management, finance, facilities, IT, operations, program planning, recreational fishing and diving